seldomatt/TurnKey/README.md

 ```

 ### Usage
-####Saving objects to disk
+####Saving objects to defaults

-To save a custom object to disk, just pass the object, along with the key you'll use to retrieve it, to Turnkey's `archive` method:
+To save a custom object to defaults, just pass the object, along with the key you'll use to retrieve it, to Turnkey's `archive` method:

 ```ruby
 song = Song.new.tap{|s| s.title = "In Bloom"; s.artist = "Nirvana"}